 6. Preparing for Settlement.
 Once there is a ratified contract we’ll work together to fulfill the terms of the contract to reach an on-time settlement.
 We’ll be scheduling the home inspection and working with your lender to ensure the appraisal and financing steps move forward.
 If you buy a condo, you will also be reviewing condo docs.
 The settlement company will contact you for information to prepare the closing documents.
 You will need to obtain homeowner’s insurance and also set up your utilities.

 7. Settlement.
 Settlement typically occurs at the office of the settlement company and takes about an hour.
 The settlement attorney will explain all the documents you’ll be signing to transfer ownership from the seller to you and close your loan.
 Once all the papers are signed you’ll get the keys to your new home!

 Buying a home can be a roller coaster of emotions, which is normal.
 But it should also be fun.
 You never have a second chance to buy your first home.
 So make sure the experience is a good one.
-With an experienced REALTOR, lender and settlement company, you’ll find the home process easy and stress-free.
+The Porter Group – Your Home Team will manage the process so is stress-free.
 To be sure, just ask my clients.

 Happy house hunting!